foxalabs/demo-countdown/README.md

 # Demo Countdown Timer

-A simple, cross‑platform terminal countdown timer for demos and talks.
-Step through named segments, see a progress bar and remaining time, and control the flow with quick hotkeys.
+A friendly, cross‑platform countdown timer for demos and talks.
+Step through named segments, see remaining and total time, visualize the whole plan on a timeline, and tweak segments on the fly with an in‑app editor.

 ![Demo Countdown GUI](images/screen1.png)